 - The admission procedure

-8. Simultaneously consider your place of stay while at the university.
-Universities offer hostel stay to students.
+98. Simultaneously consider your place of stay while at the university.
+Universities offer on campus stay to students.
 If you prefer to stay outside the campus, there are resources available on the Internet or you could ask students already studying there for leads.

 9. Apply for a visa and make sure you have all supporting documents ready.
 The visa issuing officer will notify you in advance of the documents you need to carry during the interview.